Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

 **Rules:**

-1. For each source: `sources[i].destination` must equal `self.id` - prevents double-spending.
-2. Each source must be unique in the `sources` list, no repetitions allowed.
+1. Each source in the  `sources` list must be unique, present in the transaction, and valid.
-3. Each identifier in `destinations` must be unique (no repetitions) and included in the transaction.
+2. Each identifier in `destinations` must be unique (no repetitions) and included in the transaction.
-4. For each asset on the sources and destinations:
+3. For each asset in the `values` and `destinations`:
-    1. Sum the source amounts of that asset (`sources[i].spent_output.amount`) and sum the destination amounts of that asset.
+    1. Sum the amounts of that asset in `values` and the amounts of that asset in `destinations`.
-    2. Test that both source and destination sums are less than 2^63.
+    2. Test that both the `values` and `destionations` sums are less than 2^63.
-    3. Test that the source sum equals the destination sum.
+    3. Test that the `values` sum equals the `destinations` sum.
-    4. Check that there is at least one source with that asset ID.
+    4. Check that there is at least one `value` with that asset ID.

 ## TimeRange